MohamedAdelAbdelrahman/Sigma-Clone/README.md

 - CSS3
 - HTML5

+### Backend-End Development Languages
+- NodeJs
+- Express.JS
+- MongoDB

 ### Front-End Development Skills
 - Git
 - Bootstrap
 <br><br>

 ### N.B: The work is done with the following technologies
-- Backend: NodeJS - Express.JS
+- Backend: NodeJS - Express.JS - MongoDB
 - Frontend: Html5 - Css3 - TypeScript - Bootstrap - Angular

 At the end of the project we managed to achieve a great success with a well-made platform while respecting the specifications and making our client very satisfied with the result.